 Data analytics experts may turn to hypothesis methods to analyse data.
 However, you can skip the hypothesis and drive the data with a machine-based formula.
 It works for big data.

 With superior computing capacity, data chunks can be iterated over and over until you get the desired outcome.
-With traditional analysis, you’d need a huge memory to make desired modes to work.
-If you have Infrastructure as a Service capacities, you enjoy more machine power to process and analyse more data quickly.
+With traditional analysis, you’d need a huge memory to make desired modes work.
+If you have Infrastructure as a Service capacity, you enjoy more machine power to process and analyse more data quickly.

 The Data Analysis Process

 You gradually understand the anatomy of data and analytics.
 Relax, you still need to know the steps that companies and start-ups use to analyse it.
 It’s what the analysis process entails.